f-kreuk/ReadMe-Generator/README.md

  The following documentation page was utilized to understand the various license types in GitHub: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository

  The following tutorial was utilized as a starting place for a professional ReadMe: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide

+ The following GitHub page listed the shields for a number of license types: https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba

  ## Contributing